brandonviaje/PrecisionTechCollab/README.md

 You can interact with the movie catalog and manage your movies through our web interface.

 **Note:**
   - **If the website hasn't been accessed for a while, it may take a few moments for the server to start.
-Kindly be patient while it wakes up.**
+Kindly be patient while it wakes up and loads the website link.**
   - **When browsing the movie library, loading times may vary as all movies need to be fetched.
 Please allow a moment for the content to fully load.**
 ### Option 2: Run Locally